Bunkhouse Studios Membership Guidelines

 Hours: Currently, member hours are as follows:

+Tuesday, Wednesday, Friday, Saturday: 10am–8pm, Thursday 2:00-8:00pm.
+Sunday: Noon–8 pm.
+Studio is closed on Mondays.
 Members are allowed to use the studio past closing hours but you need to lock the door, turn off the lights and AC or heat and leave the studio clean.
-Please turn off water faucets too - they leak when left on.
+We do not allow members to use the studio prior to opening time without permission.

 Contact us if you have ANY questions about the studio.
 We are here to help - contact: Julie Mercer, Program Director/Studio Manager: julie@thebunkhousestudios1.com